A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Simulation Experiment: BHM-PINN

-To demonstrate the GMID-DSTM framework presented in Section \ref{sec:GenMISM} with a B-PINN dynamic process, we consider a simulation experiment.
-In particular, we consider a mechanistic dynamic process described by a one-dimensional (in space) Burgers' equation \citep{bateman1915some,burgers1948mathematical}, which is a classic nonlinear PDE given by
+We consider a simulation experiment to illustrate a specific BHM-PINN.
+In particular, we consider a latent mechanistic dynamic process described by a one-dimensional (in space) Burgers' equation \citep{bateman1915some,burgers1948mathematical}, which is a classic nonlinear PDE given by

 where $\lambda$ is the diffusion coefficient.
 The Burgers' equation is often used to illustrate dynamics because it is a very simple nonlinear advection-diffusion representation of a fluid dynamics problem that can model features like nonlinear wave propagation and shock formation while remaining relatively easy to analyze and solve.
-Here, we also include a fixed-effects mean term in the model and a Gaussian process discrepancy to reflect a situation where the true process is not just a known mechanistic model.
-We also add measurement error to the simulation process.
+Here, we also include a fixed-effects mean term in the process representation, along with a Gaussian process discrepancy to reflect a situation where the true process is not just a known mechanistic model.
+We then assume this process corresponds to the latent mean of a Poisson count data generating model.
 The details of the simulation are given below.

+\begin{enumerate} \item {\bf Domain:} We consider a one-dimensional equally spaced spatial grid with $n=51$ locations in the domain $s \in [-\pi, \pi]$ and $T=25$ equally distributed time points, $t \in [0,5]$.